-- Give the right to public safety officers to form and join a union or association of their own choosing, but only if they wish to. - Give the right to public safety officers to bargain over wages, hours, and working conditions, but preserve legitimate management rights. - Provide for fact finding and mediation to resolve disputes, but would not require binding arbitration. - Prohibit strikes and lockouts by public safety officers and agencies.
+- Give the right to public safety officers to form and join a union or association of their own choosing, but only if they wish to. - Give the right to public safety officers to bargain over wages, hours, and working conditions, but preserve legitimate management rights. - Provide for fact finding and mediation to resolve disputes, which may include binding arbitration. - Prohibit strikes and lockouts by public safety officers and agencies.